-A watershed is a geographic area that drains into a common outflow point, which could be a river basin.
+Watershed - a geographic area that drains into a common outflow point, which could be a river basin.

 Runoff - That part of the precipitation, snow melt, or irrigation water that appears in surface streams, rivers, drains or sewers.
 It may be described by how fast it appears, or by source.